robinsonkwame/robinsonkwame.github.io/index.md

 ## About

-As a tireless, creative researcher at the intersection of community, economies and empowerment, Kwame Porter Robinson studies the development of monetary and non-monetary human AI systems.
-This intersectional study is supported by a variety of research interests, including [machine learning](https://en.wikipedia.org/wiki/Machine_learning), [human computer interaction](https://en.wikipedia.org/wiki/Human%E2%80%93computer_interaction#Introduction), [natural language understanding](https://en.wikipedia.org/wiki/Natural-language_understanding), [alternative currencies](https://en.wikipedia.org/wiki/Local_currency), [generative economics](https://www.researchgate.net/publication/335391995_AI_for_a_Generative_Economy_The_Role_of_Intelligent_Systems_in_Sustaining_Unalienated_Labor_Environment_and_Society), and [blockchain](https://en.wikipedia.org/wiki/Blockchain).
+Kwame studies how people can flourish through community defined economic systems.
+These systems allow people to prioritize other types of value over money.
+Because artificial intelligence (AI) provides unprecedented value creation, he studies how new AI algorithms can help communities define and refine their own economic systems.
+This study is a combination of interdisciplinary fields, including [machine learning](https://en.wikipedia.org/wiki/Machine_learning), [generative economics](https://www.researchgate.net/publication/335391995_AI_for_a_Generative_Economy_The_Role_of_Intelligent_Systems_in_Sustaining_Unalienated_Labor_Environment_and_Society), and [AI ethics](https://en.wikipedia.org/wiki/Ethics_of_artificial_intelligence).
+Theoretical methods from [natural language understanding](https://en.wikipedia.org/wiki/Natural-language_understanding) and [blockchain](https://en.wikipedia.org/wiki/Blockchain) also support this study.

-His primary investigative techniques are systems building, empirical study, experimental designs and simulations.
+In his research, he develops interdisciplinary theory within case-based work across various problem domains.
+His primary investigative techniques are systems building, empirical study, and experimental designs.
 For evaluation he largely uses quantitative and mixed-methods methods.
 Prior to academia he worked for several years in industry as CEO, research engineer, data scientist and machine learning engineer for both government and private corporations.
 Kwame is a Ph.D. student at the University of Michigan in the School of Information.
 He is advised by [Dr. Robert](https://sites.google.com/a/umich.edu/lionelrobert/home) and [Dr. Eglash](https://generativejustice.org/).

 ## Publications